 - Reform the planning and approvals system to support diverse, affordable, accessible and safe communities

 - Increase housing diversity and adaptability to meet current and future housing needs

 - Leverage METRONET precincts and government roles for social and affordable housing outcomes

 - Create new and renewed communities that are inclusive, affordable and transformative.

 Partner with us

 Find out more about partnering with Communities to deliver affordable housing.

-The full Plan, including a summary fact sheet, can be accessed in the ‘Resources’ panel on the right-hand side of this page.
-An easy read guide will also be available on this page soon.
+The full Plan, including a summary fact sheet and an Easy English guide, can be accessed in the ‘Resources’ panel on the right-hand side of this page.

 Please email email@example.com if you require an alternative format or have any further queries about the Plan.